oracle/rwloadsim/docs/OLTP.md

 for the actual workload, and a number of pooled and non-pooled database declarations.
 Often, you can use the same connect string for all of these; exceptions are mentioned in {key}.rwl.

+The two system (DBA) accounts are used respectively to generate awr reports, run gv$ queries, etc, and to create all other accounts.
+The two can very well be the same, but if your database is multi-tenant, you can make the former account execute at the root, while the latter uses your pdb.

 The two directories mentioned previously must be named in the file.

 There is a tablespace name parameter that identifies the tablespace where all tables will be put.